KobAmoah/Algorithmic-Short-Selling/README.md

 # Algorithmic-Short-Selling
-          Our life is frittered in detail ... simplify, simplify.
+          Our life is frittered away by detail....
+Simplicity, simplicity, simplicity!
+I say, let our affairs be as two or three, and not a hundred or a thousand ...Simplify, simplify!
                                                                     - Henry David Thoreau

   This work aims to strip a trading system to its core - trading rules.
 In particular,